smargarink/Garcia-academic/content/publication/Title-in-the-works/_index.md

 view: 1

 # Optional header image (relative to `static/media/` folder).
-header: Currenly working on Submission to Journal of Popular culture
+header: "To be continued..."
-  caption: "Title in the works"
+  caption: "Will submit to journal of Pop Culture"
   image: ""
 ---